walterhiggins/blog/posts/xanadb-perl-20050810.md

 blogging tool, but didn't you read the title ?).
 Know only the 3 files (main index, topic index and post page) get updated and the update happens in no time at all.

+## Update 2005/08/11

-*2005/08/11* WOW talk about coincidence.
+WOW talk about coincidence.
 Martin Fowler has just posted an excellent article on using rake - a ruby based make tool.
 It's main strength he says is that it's an internal DSL (domain specific language) which means it combines the declarative form of traditional build tools like ANT and make, but can lean on the procedural power of ruby when it has to.
 Based on Fowler's trivially simple example here is a makefile using my own Aardvark perl module...

     use strict;
     use Aardvark;
     my $proj = new Aardvark();